Ramankumarsing/Currency-Converter/README.md

 A real-time currency conversion web application that allows users to convert amounts between multiple global currencies.
 The application fetches live exchange rates from a reliable API and provides accurate conversion results instantly.
 Users can select the source and target currencies, input the amount, and get the converted value dynamically.
 The project emphasizes a clean UI, responsiveness, and smooth user interaction.

 ## Features
-- Convert between 150+ global currencies.
+-  We should add And Convert between 150+ global currencies.
 - Real-time exchange rate updates via an external API.
 - User-friendly interface with dropdowns for currency selection.
 - Error handling for invalid inputs or API failures.